Applications are now being accepted until Friday, September 29.

 The cost of buying and installing solar PV equipment for this project can range from $20,000 to over $200,000 and there are other costs as well.
 You must be in a position to finance all project costs.

-If chosen for this program, you will sell your electricity to your utility under a 20-year power purchase agreement.
+The program will run over three years, with the next intake occurring in 2018.
+If chosen for this program, you will sell electricity to your utility under a 20-year power purchase agreement.

 You can find information on solar installers in your area from these industry associations: